-The CCRI Self-Report Spreadsheet will be available to download through ADEConnect on May 9th.
+The CCRI Self-Report Spreadsheet will be available to download through ADEConnect.
 To access the spreadsheet, logon to ADEConnect and select “Accountability” under the menu.
 If you do not see “Accountability,” you will need to request permission from your entity administrator.
 Under “State and Federal Accountability Applications,” select “A-F College and Career Readiness Indicator Self Reporting Spreadsheet.”
 Select the link to download the CCRI Self-Report Spreadsheet and instructions.

 Instructions for completing the spreadsheet are available on the first worksheet tab (titled “Instructions”) within the excel document and also included below.

 The CCRI Self-Report Spreadsheet should be filled out and the total points earned submitted no later than end of day, JULY 31st.
 The spreadsheet will include clickable arrows (numbered 1-18) to jump directly to the item in the instructions.
 Cells that should be filled with data are colored light green.
 If an unacceptable response is entered, an error message will appear with the acceptable responses.
 Points are calculated automatically after each entry.
 RETAIN FINAL SPREADSHEET AND SUPPORTING DOCUMENTATION AND ALL OTHER RECORDS RELATED TO CALCULATIONS OF THE COLLEGE AND CAREER READINESS POINTS FOR INSPECTION AND AUDIT BY THE STATE, CONSISTENT WITH RECORD RETENTION POLICIES.